MvvmCross/MvvmCross/docs/_documentation/platform/ios-view-presenter.md

 - WrapInNavigationController: If set to `true`, a modal navigation stack will be initiated (following child presentations will be displayed inside the modal stack).
 The default value is `false`.
 - ModalPresentationStyle: Corresponds to the `ModalPresentationStyle` property of UIViewController.
 The default value is `UIModalPresentationStyle.FullScreen`.
 - ModalTransitionStyle: Corresponds to the `ModalTransitionStyle` property of UIViewController.
 The default value is `UIModalTransitionStyle.CoverVertical`.
+- PreferredContentSize : Corresponds to the `PreferredContentSize` property of UIViewController.
+Property works for iPad only.
 - Animated: If set to true, the presentation will be animated.
 The default value is `true`.